Economic and Philosophic Manuscripts of 1844: Critique of Hegel

-Marx rejects Hegel's notion of Spirit, believing that man's mental activities—his ideas—are by themselves insufficient to explain social and cultural change.
+Marx rejects Hegel's notion of Spirit, believing that man's mental activities — his ideas — are by themselves insufficient to explain social and cultural change.
 Marx comments that while Hegel talks as though human nature is only one attribute of self-consciousness, in reality self-consciousness is only one attribute of human nature.
 Hegel believes that man can be equated with self-consciousness, since self-consciousness has only itself for an object.
 Moreover, Hegel views alienation as constituted by objectivity and the overcoming of alienation as primarily the overcoming of objectivity.
-Against this, Marx argues that if man were merely self-consciousness then he could only establish outside himself abstract objects that have no independence via-a-vis his self-consciousness.
+Against this, Marx argues that if man were merely self-consciousness then he could only establish outside himself abstract objects that have no independence vis-a-vis his self-consciousness.
 If all alienation is the alienation of self-consciousness, then actual alienation—alienation in relation to natural objects—is only apparent.

 Marx instead sees man as an objective, natural being who has real natural objects that correspond to his nature.
 Marx calls his view "naturalism" and "humanism".
 He distinguishes this view from idealism and materialism, yet claims it unifies what is essentially true in both.
 For Marx, nature is that which is opposed to man, yet man is himself a part of the system of nature.
 Man's nature is constituted by his needs and drives, and it is through nature that these essential needs and drives are satisfied.
 As such, man needs objects that are independent of him to express his objective nature.
 A being that is neither an object itself nor has an object would be the only existing being—a non-objective abstraction.

 Following this discussion of human nature, Marx comments on the last chapter of Hegel's Phenomenology.
 Marx criticizes Hegel for equating alienation with objectivity, and for claiming that consciousness has transcended alienation.
 According to Marx, Hegel holds that consciousness knows that its objects are its own self-alienation—that there is no distinction between the object of consciousness and consciousness itself.
 Alienation is transcended when man feels at one with the spiritual world in its alienated form, believing it to be a feature of his authentic existence.
 Marx differs fundamentally from Hegel on the meaning of "transcendence" (Aufhebung).
 While private property, morality, the family, civil society, the state, etc. have been "transcended" in thought, they remain in existence.
 Hegel has arrived at genuine insight into the process of alienation and its transcendence: atheism transcends God to produce theoretical humanism and communism transcends private property to produce practical humanism.
 However, in Marx's view, these attempts to arrive at humanism must themselves be transcended to generate a self-creating, positive humanism.